When it comes to GCSEs, a mixed bag of results is often expected by teachers and students alike.

 And should we be concerned about this?

+This year, no exams were sat.
+And I think that makes a big difference.
 I propose that the difference in performance across subjects is partially down to disparities in the difficulty of the courses and exams.

 GCSEs: A level playing field?

 I achieved 10 grade 9s last summer, but I did not find it easy.

 These are the subjects that I – and others – found the most difficult.

 History is a tricky crossover between long-response creativity and remembering heaps of information.